-What is Health Justice PHL?
+What does Health Justice mean to us?

-We advance health justice by challenging the systems that have created disparities in health outcomes based on racial, social, and economic constructs.
+- We advance health justice by challenging the systems that have created disparities in health outcomes based on racial, social, and economic constructs.

-The result of these efforts is a society in which every individual and community has equitable access to resources and opportunities for living long, happy and healthy lives.
+- We envision the result of these efforts is a society in which every individual and community has equitable access to resources and opportunities for living long, happy and healthy lives.